-His photography is represented by Getty Images.
+Getty Images represent his photography.
 When he’s not on the road Richard lives in Sydney, Australia.
-For more information about Richard and his photography log onto richardianson.com, Richard I’Anson on facebook and richianson on Instagram.
+For more information about Richard and his photography log onto richardianson.com.

 Concentrate your efforts to early morning and late afternoon when wildlife is most active.